Brett Chisum / flickr

 You may have heard the expression everything's bigger in Texas; then it's no surprise the State Fair of Texas , officiated by a giant cowboy wearing size 96 boots and a 95-gallon hat, attracts more guests than any other state fair in the nation.
 At its core are agricultural exhibits and a livestock auction; plus, there are outdoor concerts, an expansive auto show and cooking demonstrations by celebrity chefs.
 Fortunately, the Fair Park extravaganza lasts nearly a month from late September to late October, so you don't have to pack everything into a single, Texas-sized day.

-From late September to late November, the Dallas Arboretum embraces fall's colors and scents as well as the season's most quintessential crop during Autumn at the Arboretum: The Great Pumpkin Festival .
+From late September to late November, the Dallas Arboretum and Botanical Garden embraces fall's colors and scents as well as the season's most quintessential crop during Autumn at the Arboretum: The Great Pumpkin Festival .
 Stroll through a sea of jack-o'-lanterns and long-necked gourds, or role-play in the pumpkinized fairy-tale village, where an orange hue tints beloved storybook tales.

 See all the AAA recommended events for this destination.